 We can translate the word “if” as “since.”
 The Greek indicates that it is a reality that we are dead with Christ.
 It is not a potential; it is a fact.
 We call this “positional truth.”
-All the sins of the world were poured out upon Christ.
-At the moment we believe God finally and forever forgives our sins by Christ’s death, our position before God is perfect forever.
+God poured out all the sins of the world upon Christ.
+At the moment, we believe God finally and forever forgives our sins by Christ’s death; our position before God is perfect forever.

 Our co-death with Christ teaches us that God will never again bring up our sins against us.

 God has not put us into a religious straitjacket.
 No amount of amassing religious brownie points with God impresses him.
-People believe that if they amass these points with God that this will go on their record.
+People believe that if they accumulate these points with God, this will go on their record.
 Biblically, this is a religious fairy tale.